The-Marcy-Lab-School/marcy-curriculum-docs/mod-2-oop/7-system-design-strategies.md

    - Are there multiple entity types that interact?
    - Do I need to enforce rules about their interactions?

-2. **Who creates new objects?**
-   - Who initiates this action in real life?

-3. **Do objects move through stages/states?**
+2. **Do objects move through stages/states?**
    - Are there multi-step processes?
    - Can an action only happen at certain times?

-4. **When something changes, what else needs to update?**
-   - Map out the consequences

-5. **What needs to know about what?**
+3. **Do I need to represent data about a relationship?**
+   - Create an intermediary object

+4. **Should properties/methods be private or public?**
+   - Is this property core to the object's behavior or needs to be tightly controlled?
+   - Does it need validation or restricted access?

+5. **Is this relationship bi-directional?**
    - Map out who queries whom
    - Only add two-way references if truly needed

-6. **Where can bad data enter?**
-   - Add validation at every boundary

-7. **Should properties/methods be private or public?**
-   - Is this property core to the object's behavior or needs to be tightly controlled?
-   - Does it need validation or restricted access?
+6. **Who creates new objects?**
+   - Who initiates this action in real life?

 ---